Hot car safety for kids

 With increasing temperatures comes the increased risk of children being left in hot cars – something that can quickly cause heatstroke and death.
 On average, approximately 37 children across the country die each year from vehicular heatstroke.

 Hot days bring dangers for everyone, but for children the dangers are magnified.
 A child’s temperature will rise five times faster than an adult’s temperature, especially on hot days, increasing their risk for dehydration and heat stroke.
 Vehicles are quick to absorb the heat, too, and a closed car can quickly feel like an oven: on a 90-degree day, the interior of a closed car will reach 109 degrees in just 10 minutes.
-After a half hour it can reach 124 degrees, and in an hour it’s 133 degrees.
+After a half-hour it can reach 124 degrees, and in an hour it’s 133 degrees.
+Rolling windows down or parking in the shade does little to change the interior temperature of the vehicle.

 For a very young child strapped in a car seat and unable to get out, the situation can quickly become deadly.

-Safe Kids Worldwide offers eight tips for not forgetting a child in the car:
+Our Injury Prevention Team offers tips for not forgetting a child in the car:

 - Place a child’s item on the front seat next to you.
 Let it serve as a reminder that a child is in the car.